 The work is concerned with ‘a felt sense’ of the world and the physical act of painting.
 Energetic atmospheres collide across the picture plane in various states of expansion, contraction and dispersion.
 Gestures are both conscious and unconscious; paint-overs, erasures and singular strokes coax a painting into being.

 An understanding of this work lies in a grasp of the way Abstract Expressionism focuses on the tactile, physical interaction of brush and surface.
-It is also inspired by Gillian Ayres’ authentic informal work, Erin Lawlor’s play of depth and light, Karl Bielik’s celebration of painterly expression and Amy Sillman’s self-generating atmospheres.
+It is also inspired by Gillian Ayres’ authentic informal work, the cinematic lushness of Peter Doig, Amy Sillman’s play of shape and colour and Andrew Kerr’s handling of layers, atmosphere and abiguity.

 It gives voice to the order, spontaneity, control and chaos that’s alive within us.
 Freud said that a painter’s tastes “must grow out of what so obsesses him in life that he never has to ask himself what it is suitable for him to do in art” (Lucian Freud).